VasekPurchart/Doctrine-Date-Time-Immutable-Types/readme.md

 ### Why do I want to use this?

-All Doctrine date/time based types are using `DateTime` instances which are mutable.
+All Doctrine date/time based types are using `DateTime` instances, which are mutable.
 This can lead very easily to breaking encapsulation and therefore bugs:

 ```php
 <?php